-Considering how often braking occurs, it’s unsurprising that brake pads, in particular, require regular replacement.
+Considering how often braking occurs, it’s unsurprising that brake pads, in particular, require regular inspection and possible replacement.

 How can I tell if my car needs a brake change?

 There are several signs you can look for to work out whether your brakes aren’t working properly.
-If you notice any of the following, visit your closest Auto Care Garage for a braking inspection.
+If you notice any of the following, visit your closest Auto Care Garage in Darlington or Stockton for a braking inspection.

 Your brake warning light is on

 If your brake warning light is on – don’t waste any time.
 Take your car for a braking inspection immediately.
-The brake warning light means that the braking system’s hydraulic system has likely failed, and you could be facing a serious accident if it’s not fixed.
+The brake warning light means that the braking system’s could have a fault.

 Your brakes have “lost their bite”

 When you apply the brakes, do you feel as though it takes longer for your vehicle to stop than it used to?
-There could be a number of underlying reasons for this, including worn-out brake pads and discs, old brake fluid lacking moisture, or a faulty hydraulic system.
+There could be a number of underlying reasons for this, including worn-out brake pads and discs, old brake fluid contaminated with moisture, or a faulty hydraulic system.